Contents

 As you can imagine, Italy takes its history very seriously.
 Even free walking tours must be led by a licensed guide by the European Union.

-One of my favorite websites to start my walking tour search is GuruWalk.
 Especially in a historic city like Venice, there are tons of options, all led by licensed tour guides.
 Of course, the larger the city you’re in, the more walking tour options.

 However, especially since it was free, you need to remember to tip your tour guides.
 A good rule of thumb is at least €10 per person in your party taking the tour.